freshworks/crayons/packages/crayons-core/src/components/data-table/readme.md

 This codeblock shows how to use custom cell function to display HTML content in a cell.

+*To have custom table headers, we can use 'customHeader' property.
+This will take in a function with parameters same as customTemplate.*

 ``` js{4-6}
   var columns = [{
     "key": "bookname",